PREFIERCE PRE WORKOUT REVIEW – THE BEST NEW PRE WORKOUT OF 2021?

 7G CITRULLINE MALATE

-This is the most important ingredient in your pre workout if you’re training for muscle growth.
+Citrulline malate is the most important ingredient in your pre workout if you want to build muscle.

-It doesn’t get the same hype as creatine, or whey protein, or some exotic stimulant designed to blow your head off, but every serious athlete knows how important citrulline malate is to performance.
+It doesn’t get the same hype as creatine, or whey protein, but every serious athlete knows how important citrulline malate is to performance.

 During a 2010 study published in the Journal of Strength and Conditioning Research, participants who used CitMal were able to perform an average of one more rep on every set of their workout.
 Imagine being able to perform an extra rep on EVERY SET you do.
 Those kind of results mount up real fast!
 (1)